Mrs Cole,Miss Hancock & Mrs Edmunds

 Spelling tests will take place on a Friday.

 An appropriate spelling list for your child will be sent home every Friday (this can be kept at home for your child to practise every day).
 A copy of the spellings will be uploaded every week and will be accessible below.

 Reading books will be provided every Friday on Active Learn, online.

 This academic year we will be providing your child with a weekly reading book online using their 'Active Learn' account.
 The children have been shown how to access the books and how to read it, and answer the comprehension questions that accompany it.
+Children are welcome to bring in books from home to read in school.
 Please encourage your child to read at home as much as possible whether it be books, comics or even instruction manuals!

 Big Maths 'Clic' and 'Learn its' tests will take place weekly.
 These completed tests will be sent home every Friday for parents/guardians to see how well they are doing and any areas where support is needed.

 To increase pupils’ confidence in communicating clearly in Welsh with a variety of audiences including teachers, peers and familiar adults in everyday situations.

 Welsh you can use with your child at home

 Beth ydy dy enw di?
 (What is your name?) answer: Tom ydw i (Tom ydy fy enw i)